n0bra1n3r/cinterop/README.md

 not need to be declared, as long as the type of the variable whose members are accessed is known.

-Nim requires that the result of a function all with a return type must be used, so if the result of a method is to be discarded, one can use the `cexpr^` invocation, which is shorthand for `cexpr[void]^`:
+Nim requires that the result of a function call with a return type must be used, so if the result of a method is to be discarded, one can use the `cexpr^` invocation, which is shorthand for `cexpr[void]^`: